moveit/moveit_tutorials/doc/trapezoidal_industrial_planner/trapezoidal_industrial_planner.rst

 Planning Interface
 ------------------

-As defined by the user interface of MoveIt, this package uses ``moveit_msgs::MotionPlanRequest`` and ``moveit_msgs::MotionPlanResponse`` as input and output for motion planning.
-These message types are designed to be comprehensive and general.
-The parameters needed by specific planning algorithm are explained below in detail.
+This package uses ``moveit_msgs::MotionPlanRequest`` and ``moveit_msgs::MotionPlanResponse``
+as input and output for motion planning.
+The parameters needed for each planning algorithm are explained below.

-For a general introduction how to fill a ``MotionPlanRequest`` see :ref:`move_group_interface-planning-to-pose-goal`.
+For a general introduction on how to fill a ``MotionPlanRequest`` see :ref:`move_group_interface-planning-to-pose-goal`.

-The planner is able to handle all the different commands.
-Just put "PTP", "LIN" or "CIRC" as ``planner\_id`` into the ``MotionPlanRequest``.
+You can specify "PTP", "LIN" or "CIRC" as the ``planner\_id``of the ``MotionPlanRequest``.

 The PTP motion command
 ----------------------

-This planner generates full synchronized point to point trajectories with trapezoidal joint velocity profile.
+This planner generates fully synchronized point-to-point trajectories with trapezoidal joint velocity profiles.
 All joints are assumed to have the same maximal joint velocity/acceleration/deceleration limits.
 If not, the strictest limits are adopted.
 The axis with the longest time to reach the goal is selected as the lead axis.
 Other axes are decelerated